-As described previously under 4.1, to obtain quantities of the Cry1F protein sufficient for biochemical and toxicological tests, the protein was produced microbially in the laboratory from large-scale cultures of Pseudomonas fluorescens strain MR872.
+To obtain quantities of the Cry1F protein sufficient for biochemical and toxicological tests, the protein was produced microbially in the laboratory from large-scale cultures of Pseudomonas fluorescens strain MR872.

-A range of analyses was subsequently undertaken to establish that the microbially produced protein is equivalent to the protein produced by the transformed corn plants.
-The data collected demonstrate that the plant-derived protein exhibits characteristics expected of the cry1F gene product with respect to molecular weight, immunoreactivity, and apparent lack of post-translational modification, N-terminal amino acid sequence and bioactivity on susceptible insect larvae.
+A range of analyses was subsequently undertaken to establish that the microbially-produced protein is equivalent to the protein produced by the transformed corn plants.
+The data collected demonstrate that the plant-derived protein exhibits characteristics expected of the cry1F gene product with respect to molecular weight, immunoreactivity, apparent lack of post-translational modification, N-terminal amino acid sequence and bioactivity on susceptible insect larvae.